International Access Programme Qualifications

 - Level 3 Diploma in Business

-- Level 3 Diploma in Business English and Communication
+- Level 3 Diploma in English and Communications for Business

 - Level 3 Diploma in Health and Social Care

 - Level 3 Diploma in Information and Digital Technologies

 - Level 3 Diploma in Law

 - Level 3 Diploma in Small Business and Social Enterprise Start-up

 The International Access Programme provides a menu of diploma options to meet individual requirements.
 The number of diplomas a learner wishes to study, and number of credits required for progression will vary.